GCSEBiology

 Key Concepts

-• 2Energy flows through ecosystems, primarily through food chains and food webs, starting from producers to consumers and decomposers.
+• 2Energy flows through ecosystems via food chains and food webs.

 Simple Explanation